 The nomination committee is of the opinion that the composition reflects the common interest of all the company’s shareholders.

-The work of the Committee
+The work of the committee

-8. Corporate assembly and Board of Directors: composition and independence
+8. Board of directors: composition and independence

 The composition of the board of directors should ensure that the board can attend to the common interests of all shareholders and meets the company’s need for expertise, capacity and diversity.
 Attention should be paid to ensuring that the board can function effectively as a collegiate body.